archway-network/archway/docs/README.md

 Welcome to the documentation of the **Archway Daemon: `archwayd`**.

-`archwayd` is the tool that enables you to interact with the node that runs on the Archway, whether you run it yourself or not.
-Let us set it up properly.
+`archwayd` is the binary to run archway node which can participate in the archway network.
 In order to install it, follow the [installation procedure](../README.md).

 ## The covered topics